Gorum language

-Gorum, or Parengi, is a nearly extinct minor Munda language of India.
+Gorum (also Parengi) is a near-extinct minor Munda language of India, spoken by the Parenga people of Odisha state, eastern India.

 Names

-The name Gorum most likely comes from an animal/people prefix go- and root -rum meaning 'people', and is possibly related to the ethnonym Remo (Anderson 2008:381).
+The name Gorum most likely comes from an animal/people prefix go- and root -rum meaning 'people', and is possibly related to the ethnonym Remo.

-Parengi, or Parenga, is of obscure origin.
+"Parengi" or "Parenga" is of obscure origin.

 Status

 Gorum is 60 percent endangered and may soon become extinct.
 Few people under the age of thirty years can understand the language, while those who do know it are likely to deny knowing it.
 This language seems to have been first researched in 1933.
+Ethnologue (2005) reports a literacy rate of just 11.5% which seemingly higher in Andhra Pradesh and lower in Odisha.

 Origins

 Gorum is a member of the Munda family, as shown by the glottal consonants that are used in creaky voice.
-However, it has borrowed some elements from nearby Dravidian languages, such as doubly inflected AVC structures.
+However, it may have borrowed some elements from nearby Dravidian languages, such as doubly inflected AVC structures.
+However, aside from local Dravidian languages, Limbu, a Tibeto-Burman language in Eastern Nepal also display doubly inflected AVCs, so does Burushaski in the northern periphery of South Asia.

 Distribution

-Gorum speakers are located in the following areas of eastern India (Anderson 2008:381).
+Gorum speakers are located in the following areas of eastern India.